Are you supporting a young person considering applying to Sidney?

 It is important to note that the University and Colleges are committed to the principle that no suitably qualified Home fee status student should be deterred from applying to Cambridge by their financial circumstances.
 Therefore, an extensive programme of financial support - including non-repayable Cambridge Bursaries - is offered to help our students meet the cost of their Cambridge education, regardless of background.

-- Do you have accessible rooms, and cater for medical requirements?
+- Do you have accessible rooms, and cater for particular requirements?

 - My child is applying, and they will be under 18 at the point of entry.
 Will this be an issue?